GGarrett666/pyMIDAS/README.md

 # MIDAS implementation in Python

-Python implementation of C++ code by [Siddharth Bhatia](https://github.com/bhatiasiddharth)
+Python implementation of [C++](https://github.com/bhatiasiddharth/MIDAS) code by [Siddharth Bhatia](https://github.com/bhatiasiddharth)

 ## Installation

-You can install and use by package by cloning this repository in your project folder:
+You can install and use the package by cloning this repository in your project folder:

 ```
 git clone https://github.com/ritesh99rakesh/pyMIDAS.git